Mate value: Mate guarding

 Mate value is also closely linked to mate guarding.
 Since physical attractiveness is an important component of mate value, there is a clear association between greater physical attractiveness, therefore high mate value, and high mate guarding.
 Buss (2002) explains that if a partner's mate value is higher than one's own, there is a greater likelihood that competitors will be interested in their partner.
 This increased perception of threat from others, will lead to more intense mate guarding.
-A study by Holden et al. (2014), looked at the effect of husbands’ self-esteem, and perceived mate value of their wives, on mate guarding.
+A study by Holden et al. (2014), looked at the effect of husbands' self-esteem, and perceived mate value of their wives, on mate guarding.
 These researchers posited that husbands with lower self-esteem will exhibit mate guarding behaviors.
 Therefore, mate guarding increases when one's own perceived mate value is low and one's partner's is high.
 The threat of rivals and the possibility of infidelity causes individuals to guard their mates more closely to maintain their relationship.

 Self-esteem

 From an evolutionary perspective, research states that self-esteem (SE) is a tool which individuals use to calculate their own mate value for long-term relationships.

-As one can imagine, the selection of mates and the possibility of the rejection and acceptance is closely associated with an individual's self-esteem.
+The selection of mates and the possibility of the rejection and acceptance is closely associated with an individual's self-esteem.
 Zeigler-Hill & Shackelford (2015), state that this is due to individuals placing importance on their different values (own mate value), i.e. how attractive they believe they are as a potential partner.
 Supporting the Sociometer model of self-esteem, Leary et al. (1995), concluded that social inclusion or exclusion corresponded to the participants' level of self-esteem.
 For example, those who are rejected will experience a lower self-esteem.
 Kavanagh et al. (2010), also tested the concept of acceptance and rejection; concluding that levels of self-esteem can alter mating aspirations and mate choice.

 Research by Brase & Guy (2004) looked specifically at factors affecting an individual's self-esteem with regards to mate value.
 It was found that factors such as age, sex and marital status were closely associated with an individual's estimate of own mate value.
 Consequently, individuals attempted to raise their perceived own mate value, demonstrating mate value to be a great predictor of self-esteem.
 Increased levels of received parental investment in childhood is also associated with increased self-reported mate value in adults, possibly mediated by increased self-esteem.